-Flapjacks and granola bars are the easiest and tastiest treats to take to work for some desk-snacking.
-These easy flapjack bars are chewy, sticky and you can use any nuts, seeds or fruit that you have in your cupboards!
+Flapjacks and granola bars are the easiest and tastiest treats to take to work for some snacking at your desk.
+These easy fruit flapjack bars are chewy, sticky and you can use any nuts, seeds and dried fruit that you have in your cupboards!

 - chopped dried apricots and pecans

 - desiccated coconut and dried pineapple (pina colada vibes, right?)

 - Nobody likes a flapjack that crumbles all over the office desk and your keyboard.
 Once the oat mixture is in your baking tray, make sure you press it in really hard into the tin with the back of a large spoon or a spatula.
 Get in all the corners and make sure it’s level.
 It will be easier to cut and eat if the oat mixture is pressed down.

 - The kitchen fills with a lovely wintery, almost Christmas-like smell when these are in the oven, so bake them as means to fill your home with amazing fragrance (saves on scented candles and wax melts).